ayush9h/LegalDigest/README.md

 # LegalDigest

 LegalDigest project utilizes a fine-tuned sequence-to-sequence model based on Google's FLAN-T5-Small architecture, specifically trained on Indian Penal Code (IPC) sections dataset.
+This repository contains a smaller-scale, reproducible version of the project.

 ## Features